Why can’t everyone just use a condom?

-Condoms are cheap, readily available and have done a pretty good job of preventing HIV and other STIs for over 30 years.
+Condoms are cheap, readily available and have done a pretty good job of preventing HIV and most STIs for over 30 years.
 But the truth is not everyone uses them every time.

 There’s evidence of condom-like devices being used for birth control as far back as the 15th century.
 But it wasn’t until the early ’80s that we figured out they prevent the spread of HIV — which is right about when gay guys first started using them.

-“…it’s undeniable condoms play an important role in keeping HIV and most other STIs at bay.”
+“…it’s undeniable condoms play an important role in keeping HIV and most STIs at bay.”